EricFram/anderbot-groupme-forwarding/README.md

 https://github.com/EricFram/anderbot-slack-receiving-section-C

 After setting up both bots, update the FORWARDING_ADDRESS to the URL of this other bot in the .env folder.

+*Heroku Env Vars*

+In your Heroku app, visit the settings tab and find the Config Variables section.

+Add the following config variables based on your bot configuration

+- BOT_ID (random numbers and letters assigned when you register bot on GroupMe)
+- BOT_NAME (customer name assigned when you register bot on GroupMe)
+- FORWARDING_ADDRESS (URL of your Slackbot)